Owuo: General and other representations

 In the Krachi representation, Owuo has all of the same physical attributes as the first depiction mentioned in the general representation (see above).
 It is most likely that the most widely recognized depiction of Owuo, or even the idea of Owuo himself traditionally comes from the Krachi people, although in the days of the Asante Empire, the area that the Krachi people originate from was controlled by the Asante and, before that, most likely the Akwamu Empire, so Owuo could've traditionally been an Akan abosom who was adopted by the Krachi due to the culture of the Asante Empire.
 This would explain the reason why Death has always been called by is Akan name, Owuo, and never an Ewe name.

-Unlike the Asante, who fear Owuo, the Krachi don't depicted as a malicious creature.
+Unlike the Asante, who fear Owuo, the Krachi do not depict it as a malicious creature.